So, you want to start your own blog.....

 First, you need to buy a domain.
-I recommend using GoDaddy.com or NameCheap.com.
-Both are reputable sites with good prices and strong customer support.
+I recommend using NameCheap.com.
+This is a very reputable site with good prices and strong customer support.
 You won’t be hosting your blog with them, just purchasing your URL.

 It should cost you between $5 and $15 dollars per year for your URL/domain.
 If you can get a .com name it should be your first choice.
 If not, .net, .me, or .us are also good choices.

 There are a lot of fun URL choices these days such as .rocks, .guru. and .ninja.
 I would choose these only if they fit your niche.
 Remember that niche you decided on?

 Second, you need to find a blog host.

 There are many different hosting companies with a wide variety of pricing and options available.
 Each company has it’s own pros and cons.
 Your experience will be your own and it will be different from other bloggers because of your niche, needs, and goals.

 Hosting will cost you anywhere from $3 to $20 per month, depending on what type of service you choose, what company you use, and how many years you pay in advance.